Superphysics Superphysics

 There is no material difference between my investment demand-curve and the demand curve for capital contemplated by some of the classical writers above.

-When we come to the propensity to consume and its corollary the propensity to save, we have a difference of opinion.
 This is due to the emphasis which they have placed on the influence of the rate of interest on the propensity to save.

 But they would not wish to deny that the level of income also has an important influence on the amount saved.
-I do not deny that the rate of interest might have an influence (though perhaps not of the kind which they suppose) on the amount saved out of a given income.

-All these points of agreement can be summed up in a proposition which the classical school would accept – if the level of income is assumed to be given, we can infer that the current rate of interest must lie at the point where the demand curve for capital corresponding to different rates of interest cuts the curve of the amounts saved out of the given income corresponding to different rates of interest.
+At a given level of income, the current interest rate must lie at the point where the demand curve for capital corresponding to different interest rates cuts the curve of the amounts saved out of the given income corresponding to different interest rates.

 But this is the point at which definite error creeps into the classical theory.

-The classical theory assumes that it can then proceed to consider the effect on the rate of interest of (e.g.) a shift in the demand curve for capital, without abating or modifying its assumption as to the amount of the given income out of which the savings are to be made.
+The classical theory assumes that it can then proceed to consider the effect on the interest rate of (e.g.) a shift in the demand curve for capital, without abating or modifying its assumption as to the amount of the given income out of which the savings are to be made.

 • the demand curve for capital and